bulib/metadata-workbench/README.md

 Most of the APIs we use require API keys that are sent in some form or fashion with the request.

-In order to keep these keys private, we store them in a `secrets.py` file that we don't include in the public git repository.
-This file should contain the variable `API_KEYS` consisting of what looks like a `json` object (it's a [python 'dictionary'](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects))
+1] create a new `secrets.py` file in the `src/services` directory.

+> _note: This file should automatically be ignored by the source control (via `.gitignore`) and should never be committed to the git repository in order for our private keys to stay private._

+2] create a new `API_KEYS` with the following content (it's a [python 'dictionary'](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects))

 ```python
 # src/services/secrets.py